 The company anticipates adding around 1.1 million Sirius XM self-pay net subscribers in 2021.

 Free cash flow is expected to be approximately $1.7 billion.

 How Have Estimates Been Moving Since Then?

-At this time, Sirius XM has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Sirius XM has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of this revision has been net zero.
-Notably, Sirius XM has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions has been net zero.
+It comes with little surprise Sirius XM has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report